crystalfontz/CFAF240240A1-013T_Video/README.md

 Also, there's a new extension from Espressif that we haven't tested but will definitely look into, [here](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension).

+## SD Video
+To streamline the program, the video was preprocessed into a raw file.
+This allows us to read straight from the SD card and put the information directly on the screen.
+A link to the video file that was used (~805mb file size) can be found [here](https://baxsie.com/images/CFA/Github/BBB_565.raw).

 ## Hardware
 * SD Card
 * SD Card Holder